Apple sucker – additional information

 A spray of an approved insecticide should be applied if damaging infestations occur in spring.

-- Several synthetic pyrethroid insecticides are recommended for control of suckers on apple, but the use of this class of insecticide should be avoided if at all possible as they are harmful to the orchard predatory mite, Typhlodromus pyri, as well as a wide range of other natural enemies.
+- The synthetic pyrethroid insecticide deltamethrin (Decis) is recommended for control of suckers on apple, but the use of this class of insecticide should be avoided if at all possible as they are harmful to the orchard predatory mite, Typhlodromus pyri, as well as a wide range of other natural enemies.

 Apple sucker has not developed resistance to insecticides.
 However, pear sucker has developed resistance to a wide range of insecticides including carbamate, pyrethroid and insect growth regulator compounds.